 6.2 Company Profiles

 6.2.5 Office Evolution

 6.2.6 Venture X

 7. FUTURE OF THE MARKET

-What is the growth rate of United States Co-Working Office Space Market?
+What is the current United States Co-Working Office Space Market size?

-The United States Co-Working Office Space Market is growing at a CAGR of >11% over the next 5 years.
+The United States Co-Working Office Space Market is projected to register a CAGR of greater than 11% during the forecast period (2023-2028).

 Who are the key players in United States Co-Working Office Space Market?

-Regus, WeWork, Spaces, Industrious Office, Office Evolution are the major companies operating in United States Co-Working Office Space Market.
+Regus, WeWork, Spaces, Industrious Office and Office Evolution are the major companies operating in the United States Co-Working Office Space Market.